omigroup/.github/profile/README.md

 - We are creating a cooperative, sustainable culture of innovation.
 - We empower the people making the metaverse.
 - We must cultivate resiliency by championing diversity, and freedom of choice.

+## Getting involved
+Check out our [omigroup/omigroup](https://github.com/orgs/omigroup/projects/7/views/2) repo for our active discussions, a detailed readme about our policies and working groups, and meta-tasks related to OMI itself.

+We track all of our backlog items on the [OMI holistic board](https://github.com/orgs/omigroup/projects/7/views/2).